openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 .. code-block:: none

-   juju bootstrap --bootstrap-series=focal --constraints tags=juju maas-one maas-controller
+   juju bootstrap --bootstrap-series=jammy --constraints tags=juju maas-one maas-controller

 The ``--constraints`` option allows us to effectively select a node in the MAAS cluster.
 Recall that we attached a tag of 'juju' to the lower-resourced MAAS